 Sing the first verse of "God, We Sing"-SCM 15.
+Darken the room.
 Turn on one candle.
 Share with the children that today's session is about light and dark.
 The light in today's session is a reminder of God's promise of hope.
 God shines light on darkness through Jesus Christ.